Ranipool

 Ranipool is a small suburban town located in the bank of river Ranikhola at the junction of National Highway 10 and National Highway 717A in Gangtok District of the Indian state of Sikkim.
-It is 12 km before from Gangtok main town.
+It is 12 km before from Gangtok capital.
 It has three roads which lead to Singtam, Pakyong and Gangtok.
 It falls under the Gangtok Municipal Corporation.
 It is named after the Bridge which Connects the National highway to Gangtok and holds quite a significant role in traffic communications.
+It is also known as Queensbridge in the local circles, also the home of Nataku the drama Queen.

 Amenities

-It has five schools, two government and three private.
+It has four schools, one government and three private.
 There is a pharmaceutical factory of Macleods Pharmaceuticals, 2.5 km from the main town and Sun Pharma producing medicines which is 1.5 km away.
 The pharmaceutical factory of Glenmark is within 3.5 km.
 An agriculture college within 1 km of Ranipool.
 Sikkim Science Center is located at Ranipool.
-Close by is the historic Saramsa Garden.
+Close by is the historical Saramsa Garden.